 What to do if it happens to you

-Being on the recieving end of any form of abuse, whether it be online or otherwise, isn't something that you should have to experience.
+Being on the receiving end of any form of abuse, whether it be online or otherwise, isn't something that you should have to experience.
 With the isolation and social exclusion that so often accompanies a rural lifestyle, online abuse can be even harder to deal with.
 If you are experiencing online abuse, let someone know.

 Being targeted by animal rights activists can be a frightening and unpleasant experience as well as having potential reputational repercussions.